Call to Schedule Service Today (877) 464-8443

 Why Do Yellow Jackets Sting?

 As with most stinging insects, yellow jackets will attack if their nest is disturbed or they feel threatened.
+The basic instinct to protect their colonies and themselves is the primary motivator for why a yellow jacket will sting and attack.
 Unlike bees, they don’t lose their stinger during the act, allowing them to sting numerous times once they decide to attack.

 Yellow jackets are a danger to humans because they can sting repeatedly and trigger dangerous allergic reactions.
 Stinging insects send over 500,000 people to the emergency room each year, and yellow jackets can be deadly to people who are allergic.